kokestu/invasive-species-fieldtrip/mink-invasion.md

 # Let's plot the results.
 plot(
         hx, res,
-        xlab = "Size of annual release",
+        xlab = "Size of regular release",
         ylab = "Stable native population size",
         main = "Release to maintain a population of the native", )